leaboussekeyt/EDA---Speed-Dating-Kaggle-Competition/README.md

 ## Objective
-From a dataset with numerous data on the result of a speed dating experiment, this project aims to answer the question "What influences love at first sight?".
-More specifically, this noteboook focuses on X. The key aim of this project is to practice EDA.
+From a dataset with numerous data on the result of a speed dating experiment, a multitude of problematics could be followed.
+This project will particularly focus on how the speed dating experiment influenced the participant's vision of themselves.

 ## Dataset
 The dataset, along with a word document with the explanation of key variables, can be downloaded here: https://www.kaggle.com/annavictoria/speed-dating-experiment.
+Otherwise, those two document are also included in the Data Folder on this repository.

 ## Prerequisites

 ### Dependencies
-* The source code is written in Python 3.
+* The source code is written in Python 3
 * The python packages can be installed with pip : pip3 install -R requirements.txt

+* Due to some issues between widgets and VSCode, the Sankey charts will only work on a Jupyter notebook
+* If using VSCode, plotly renderer needs to be changed in the code (see comment on code)

 # Usage